Hong Myung-bo: 1994 World Cup

 Hong was selected as a member of South Korean Universiade team in 1991.
 He stabilized South Korea's defense, helping them advance to the final.
 He scored South Korea's first penalty in the shoot-out after South Korea drew the final with the Netherlands without a goal during 120 minutes.
 Hong and South Korea won a gold medal by defeating the Netherlands on penalties.

 Hong's talent began to receive attention in earnest since the 1994 FIFA World Cup.
 When South Korea had only five minutes to catch up Spain, which was leading the match with the score of 2–0, he scored South Korea's first goal outside the penalty area, and assisted his teammate Seo Jung-won to score the equaliser shortly after his goal.
-While South Korea was losing to defending champions Germany by conceding three goals in the first half, Hong scored one of South Korea's two goals in the second half with a long-range shot to escape defeat.
+While South Korea was losing to defending champions Germany by conceding three goals in the first half, Hong scored one of South Korea's two goals in the second half with a long-range shot.